 Study Abroad Liaison

-To assist students with their academic choices abroad and to help answer any questions about receiving major/ minor credit while abroad, each academic department and program has assigned a faculty member to serve as the Study Abroad Liaison.
-Majors or minors who plan to study abroad should speak with the study abroad liaison before they go abroad, and again once they have returned from study abroad.
+To assist students with their academic choices abroad and to help answer any questions about receiving major/minor credit while abroad, each academic department and program has assigned a faculty member to serve as the Study Abroad Liaison.
+As every department has different policies regarding credit from abroad, the Study Abroad Liaison can assist you with guidance on major/minor credit.
+Find the Study Abroad Liaison for Italian Studies here.

 Receiving Credit in Italian Studies

 Students wishing to receive credit in Italian Studies for coursework done off-campus during the academic year should discuss these plans with the Study Abroad Liaison.
 All students as part of their application process for either a summer or semester term abroad will be required to have a course proposal reviewed by the department if they wish to receive credit in that major/minor.
 For the semester, this is an initial conversation and students should continue to discuss plans with the department as they have more course information (syllabi, etc.).
 For the summer, courses are pre-approved.
 Upon return, semester students should complete the Petition to Request Substitution for a Requirement form

 What types of courses will count towards my Italian Studies minor?